 Phone

 What Are Attachment Styles?
-Which One Fits You?

 These days, labels are everywhere.
 It’s impossible to talk with friends or scroll through TikTok without hearing a new term or diagnosis.
-One of the buzzwords you’ve likely been hearing is “attachment styles.”
+One of the buzzwords you’ve likely been hearing is “Attachment Styles.”

 So, What Are Attachment Styles?
 And Why Do They Matter?